Logo

 Doris Day became the oldest artist to score a UK Top 10 with an album featuring new material.

-Doris Day granted ABC a telephone interview on her birthday in 2016, which was accompanied by photos of her life and career.
+Doris Day granted ABC a telephone interview on her birthday in 2016 that was accompanied by photos of her life and career.

-Doris Day was so appalled at the conditions the animals used in filming were kept in that she refused to work unless they were properly fed and cared for.
+Doris Day was so appalled at the conditions with which the animals used in filming were kept that she refused to work unless they received sufficient food and proper care.

 Doris Day actively lobbied the United States Congress in support of legislation designed to safeguard animal welfare on a number of occasions, and in 1995 she originated the annual World Spay Doris Day.